puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 {% include '/version.md' %}

-# Conditional statements
+# Conditional Statements

 ## Quest objectives
- - Learn how to use conditional logic to make your manifests adaptable.
- - Understand the syntax and function of the `if`, `unless`, `case`, and `selector` statements.
+ - TBD

 ## Getting started

-Conditional statements allow you to write Puppet code that will return different values or execute different blocks of code depending on conditions you specify.
+In this quest, we'll discuss conditional statements.
+Conditional statements let you write Puppet code to will behave differently in different contexts.
-In conjunction with Facter, which makes details of a machine available as variables, this lets you write Puppet code that flexibly accommodates different platforms, operating systems, and functional requirements.

 To start this quest enter the following command: